 Our App uses transient and persistent cookies.

-In order to use our cloud service, you have to register with us, or log in using your previously-provided registration details.
-During the registration process, we ask you to provide us with certain data.
+In order to use our App and cloud service (cloud.pupil-labs.com), you are required to register with us, or log in using your previously provided registration details.
+During the registration process, we ask you - the account holder - to provide us with certain data.
 Such data will only be sent and provided to us after you clicked the respective “Sign Up” button.